freemint/teradesk/readme.txt

 ==========================================

 Tera Desktop  can  be  used  on  any  Atari  ST  series  computer  and their offspring,  TT,  Falcon,  Hades,  Milan or emulators.
-It uses about 200-300 KB of memory, depending on the complexity of configuration.
+Since version 4.04 it has been  compatible  with Coldfire.
+It uses  about 200 - 300 KB of memory, depending on the complexity of configuration.

 Although  Tera Desktop  can be used  without the aid of a hard disk, the use of one is strongly recommended.
 Tera Desktop is not  well optimized for use